About Breast Cancer Treatment

 Treatments occur every day and typically take only 20-30 minutes.
 The Oklahoma Proton Center offers a number of treatment protocols for breast cancer patients ranging from 10 – 33 treatments.

 One of the most common cancers for women, breast cancer’s symptoms include a lump in the breast and a change in size or shape of the breast.
-Get all of the information on symptoms, diagnosis and treatment.
+Get all of the information on symptoms, diagnosis and treatment by contacting the Oklahoma Proton Center team below.

 Why We’re Different